shrrynsh/shrrynsh.github.io/README.md

 * `bottompane.html`: Footer for all pages

 ### Styles
-Create `assets/css/custom.css`, this file will serve as override without having to modify entire CSS, so you can edit specific elements you want
+Create `assets/css/custom.css`, this file will serve as override without having to modify entire CSS, so you can edit specific elements you want.

+You can see common modifications on [Wiki](https://github.com/ItsZariep/Tessera/wiki/Common-modifications-and-additions:)

 ## Contributing